AristurtleDev/building-2d-games-with-monogame/documentation/README.md

 This documentation is meant to be an introduction to game development and MonoGame.
 Readers should have a foundational understanding of C# and be comfortable with concepts such as classes and objects.

+> NOTE
-> \[!NOTE] If you are just getting started with C# for the first time, I would recommend following the official [Learn C#](https://dotnet.microsoft.com/en-us/learn/csharp) tutorials provided by Microsoft.
+> If you are just getting started with C# for the first time, I would recommend following the official [Learn C#](https://dotnet.microsoft.com/en-us/learn/csharp) tutorials provided by Microsoft.
 These are free tutorials that teach you programming concepts as well as the C# languages.
 Once you feel you have a good foundation with that, come back and continue here.

 ## How This Documentation Is Organized

 This documentation will introduce game development concepts using the MonoGame framework while walking the reader through the development of a Snake clone.
 The documentation is organized such that each chapter should be read sequentially, with each introducing new concepts and building off of the previous chapters.

+> CAUTION
-> \[!CAUTION] This is currently a work in progress and is not finished.
+> This is currently a work in progress and is not finished.

 | Chapter                                                            | Summary                                                                                                                                                                                                           |
 | ------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |